kstreet13/bioc2020trajectories/README.md

 In this workshop, we will explore methods for comparing multiple conditions in a trajectory inference analysis.
 We start by integrating datasets from multiple conditions into a single trajectory.
 By comparing the conditions along the trajectory's path, we can detect large-scale changes, indicative of differential progression.
 We also demonstrate how to detect subtler changes by finding genes that exhibit different behaviors between these conditions along a differentiation path.

+[This vignette](https://bioconductor.org/packages/release/bioc/vignettes/slingshot/inst/doc/conditionsVignette.html) provides a more complete problem description and proposes a few analytical approaches, which will serve as the basis of our workshop.

 ## Pre-requisites